• Skip to main content

 🍚What you will need

-Ingredients needed like rice, chickpeas, onion, garlic and spices on a white marbled background.
+Ingredients needed like rice, chickpeas, onion, ginger, garlic, and various spices.

-• Chickpeas - Both chickpeas cooked from scratch and canned chickpeas can be used.
+• Chickpeas - Both canned chickpeas and chickpeas cooked from scratch can be used.

 🔪How to make